More than three years after Covid-19 was detected in the Chinese city of Wuhan, the question of how the virus first emerged remains a mystery.

 That idea was backed by the WHO report, which said it was "likely to very likely" that Covid had made it to humans through an intermediate host.

-This hypothesis was widely accepted at the start of the pandemic, but as time has worn on, scientists have not found a virus in either bats or another animal that matches the genetic make-up of Covid-19, casting doubt over the theory.
+This hypothesis was widely accepted at the start of the pandemic, but as time has worn on, scientists have not found a virus in either bats or another animal that matches the genetic make-up of Covid-19, leading some to doubt the theory.

 Why does this matter?

-Given the massive human toll of the pandemic - which has now claimed the lives of 3.5 million people worldwide - most scientists think understanding how and where the virus originated is crucial to prevent it happening again.
+Given the massive human toll of the pandemic - with the recorded deaths of about 6.9 million people worldwide - most scientists think understanding how and where the virus originated is crucial to prevent it happening again.

 If the "zoonotic" theory is proved correct, it could affect activities such as farming and wildlife exploitation.
 In Denmark, fears about the spread of the virus through mink farming led to millions of mink being culled.

-But there are also big implications for scientific research and international trade if theories related to a laboratory leak or frozen food chains are confirmed.
+But there would also be big implications for scientific research and international trade if theories related to a laboratory leak or frozen food chains were confirmed.

-"From day one China has been engaged in a massive cover-up," Jamie Metzl, a fellow at the Washington-based Atlantic Council who has been pushing for the lab-leak theory to be looked into, told the BBC.
+"From day one China has been engaged in a massive cover-up," Jamie Metzl, a fellow at the Washington-based Atlantic Council who has been pushing for the lab-leak theory to be looked into, told the BBC in 2021

-But others cautioned against pointing the finger at China too quickly.
+But others have cautioned against pointing the finger at China too quickly.

 "We do need to be a bit patient but we also need to be diplomatic.
 We can't do this without support from China.
 It needs to be a no-blame environment," Prof Dale Fisher, of Singapore's National University Hospital, told the BBC.